felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Tip 1: Never go out without your book and pens

-Personally, I feel naked when I go somewhere without my book, my notebook, my pen and my highlighter.
+Personally, I feel naked whenever I go somewhere without my book, my notebook, my pen and my highlighter.

 It is impossible make progress in a book you don't have access to.
 One can't highlight golden nuggets without a highlighter in hand.